 Honing is pushing the edge of the blade back into alignment.
 It is also referred to as folding back the burr.
 Honing differs from sharpening.
 Unlike sharpening, honing is recommended to be done frequently.

-A sharp knife is safer to use than a dull one.
+Sharpening knives leads to safe cutting.
+And a sharp knife is safer to use than a dull one.
 And it is best to sharpen your kitchen knife when it starts to feel dull.
 When you feel that your kitchen knife is not performing its best when you slice your food, it’s time for maintenance.
 You can start by honing it and if that does not work, then it is time for booking a knife sharpening service.

 Sharp knives offer better efficiency and precise cuts.
 They are predictable to use.
 Meanwhile, a dull kitchen knife could slip off your food and risk you cutting off yourself.